 What should I do if I need to sell my house quickly?

 This will depend on how quickly you mean, the state of the market in your area is, and how desirable a prospect it is.
-If you absolutely need to sell in a few weeks, and there isn’t substantial demand for your type of property, you may need to look at property buying firms or going to auction.
+If you absolutely need to sell in a few weeks, and there isn’t substantial demand for your type of property, you may need to look at property-buying firms or go to auction.

 How else can I speed up a sale?